dhzh-eph/Drum-Sequencer/README.md

 Soldering Iron
 Flux (rosin or resin, ideally liquid to prevent waste and easier soldering) Fumehood (most ideal)
+Copper Coated Sponge

 Most of these can be bought from AliExpress.

+When starting the soldering, ensure that the temperatures and time duration you use the soldering iron for is within recommended conditions.
+For example, some soldering iron tips have a certain recommended temperature range.
+If this is exceeded, the tip will either melt or start to oxidize, melting making it much harder to get proper solder onto a PCB, and oxidizing making it very difficult to get solder onto a PCB.

+In the case that your tip oxidizes, be sure to set the heating temperature within recommended conditions, and to clean it using tip tinner cleaner and copper coated sponge.

 https://www.youtube.com/watch?v=MabbxcKlfss reference on how to build the stand.